 Sarah Henry is a freelance writer who covers food people, places, politics, culture, and news.
 Her food stories have appeared in The Atlantic, AFAR, Gilt Taste, Grist, Shareable, and Eating Well.
 Based In Berkeley, California, Sarah has also written about local food matters for the San Francisco Chronicle, San Jose Mercury News, California, San Francisco, Diablo, Edible East Bay, Edible Marin & Wine Country, and Berkeleyside.
 Prior to covering all things edible she wrote social justice, health, and environmental stories as a staff writer for the Center for Investigative Reporting for outlets such as The Washington Post and Los Angeles Times Magazine.
 Sarah is the voice behind the blog Lettuce Eat Kale.

-Tom Laskawy is a founder and executive director of the Food & Environment Reporting Network and a contributing writer at Grist covering food and agricultural policy.
-His writing has also appeared in The American Prospect, Slate, The New York Times, and The New Republic.
+Tom Laskawy is a founder and executive director of the Food & Environment Reporting Network.
+His writing on food politics and the environment has appeared online in Grist, The American Prospect, Slate, The New York Times, and The New Republic

 Jason Mark is a writer-farmer with a longstanding commitment to sustainable agriculture.
 In addition to Civil Eats, his writings on the environment and agriculture have appeared in The San Francisco Chronicle, The Progressive, Grist, The American Prospect, The Nation, Gastronomica, and Earth Island Journal, where he is the editor.
 When not writing, he is busy co-managing San Francisco's Alemany Farm.